penta-skill-experience/kit-smart-tv/README.md

 ## Announcement Admins

-The announcement admins are specified in the field "ADMINS" in ./src/server/announcement_management/AnnouncementConfig.json- To add an admin, add an entry with the e-mail address of the admin to this field.
+The announcement admins are specified in the field `ADMINS` in ./src/server/announcement_management/AnnouncementConfig.json- To add an admin, add an entry with the e-mail address of the admin to this field.
 To remove an admin, remove the corresponding entry from the field.